the-anweddol-project/Anweddol-client/docs/source/developer_section/cli/json_output.md

 }
 ```

-- `ERROR` : The error message that occured
+- `ERROR` : The error class that was raised

 ### `create` sub-command